ShuangxunMa/AIMSC/README.md

 ## 1. Requirements

-Matlab
+Matlab2019b

-(We run experiments on a Windows PC,  16.0 GB RAM with Matlab 2019b)
+All experiments are conducted on a Windows PC,  16.0 GB RAM

-## 1. Usage:
+## 2. Usage:

 run AIMSC on UCI dataset:
 ```